-Professional development, internships, leadership, our New York State registered program—a four-year B.S. in accounting and one-year M.B.A. in professional accountancy—prepares students to sit for the CPA exam and become true professionals.
+Professional development, internships, leadership, our New York State registered program—a four-year B.S. and one-year M.S. in accounting—prepares students to sit for the CPA exam and become true professionals.
 Our students earn some of the best CPA exam pass rates in the state and graduate ready to put their knowledge and skills to use.

 Get a foundation for a successful career